CP Violation in the $B_s^0$ system: The system

 with

-Such lifetimes can also be used to determine $\Delta \Gamma_s$, see e.g. \cite{Dunietz:1995cp,Hartkorn:1999ga,Dunietz:2000cr} and will be discussed in Section \ref{Bs_system_exp}.
+Such lifetimes can also be used to determine $\Delta \Gamma_s$, examples of theoretical derivation can be found in \cite{Dunietz:1995cp,Hartkorn:1999ga,Dunietz:2000cr} and will be discussed in Section \ref{Bs_system_exp}.
 In general ${\cal A}_{\rm CP}^{\rm dir}$, ${\cal A}_{\rm CP}^{\rm mix}$ and $ {\cal A}_{\Delta \Gamma} $ are governed by non-perturbative effects and there are no simple expressions for these quantities in terms of basic Standard Model parameters.
 These three quantities are, however, not independent and the following relation holds

 Under certain circumstances, we get, however, simplified expressions for ${\cal A}_{\rm CP}^{\rm dir}$, ${\cal A}_{\rm CP}^{\rm mix}$ and $ {\cal A}_{\Delta \Gamma} $: \begin{enumerate} \item In the case of flavour-specific decays that are discussed in Section \ref{CPVmix}, we have $\bar{\cal A}_f = 0$ and thus $\lambda_f = 0$, hence we get